budryerson/TFLuna-I2C_python/README.md

 <hr>

 In **I2C** mode, the TFMini-Plus functions as an I2C slave device.
-The default address is `0x10` (16 decimal), but is user-programable by sending the `setI2Caddr( addrNew)` command and a parameter in the range of `0x07` to `0x77` (7 to 119).
+The default address is `0x10` (16 decimal), but is user-programmable by sending the `setI2Caddr( addrNew)` command and a parameter in the range of `0x07` to `0x77` (7 to 119).
 The new address requires a `softReset()` command to take effect.
 A `hardReset()` command (Restore Factory Settings) will reset the device to the default address of `0x10`.

 Some commands that modify internal parameters are processed within 1 millisecond.
 But some commands that require the MCU to communicate with other chips may take several milliseconds.
 And some commands that erase the flash memory of the MCU, such as `Save_Settings` and `Hard_Reset`, may take several hundred milliseconds.

 Frame-rate and most other parameter changes should be followed by a `Save_Settings` command or the values may be lost when power is removed.
-With the TFLuna, commands are available to examine the value of various device paramters such as frame rate, trigger mode, power mode, threshold values, internal timer, error and production code.
+With the TFLuna, commands are available to examine the value of various device parameters such as frame rate, trigger mode, power mode, threshold values, internal timer, error and production code.

 <hr>

-Also included in the repository are:
+Also included in the package are:
-<br />&nbsp;&nbsp;&#9679;&nbsp; An example Python sketch "tfli2c_test.py" as well as a simplified version of the example code, "tfli2c_simple.py".
+<br />&nbsp;&nbsp;&#9679;&nbsp; In the `tests` folder: An example Python sketch, `tfli2c_test.py`, and a simplified version of the same code, `tfli2c_simple.py`.
-<br />&nbsp;&nbsp;&#9679;&nbsp; A recent copy of the manufacturer's Datasheet and Product Manual.
+<br />&nbsp;&nbsp;&#9679;&nbsp; In the `docs` folder: A recent copy of the manufacturer's Product Manual.

 All of the code for this Library is richly commented to assist with understanding and in problem solving.